Electrostatic computations for statistical mechanics and random matrix applications: Electrostatic Potentials Due to Surface Charges

 which we recognise as $1/2$ of the smoothed part of $\rho_{(2),N}^T(\theta,\theta')$ as implied by (\ref{U12}) (by the smoothed part, we mean after application of the identity noted below (\ref{U13}) with the oscillatory term discarded).
 In particular, this provides another way to arrive at the limiting boundary fluctuation formula (\ref{U14}); albeit multiplied by $1/2$ (see the subsection below for more on this modification).

 There is a link between (\ref{U14}) and $g_{\mathbb C \backslash B_1}(z,w)$,

-This follows from a linear response argument, with the charge at $z$ regarded as having infinitesimal strength $\delta q$, and considering the change in linear statistic $-\sum_{l=1}^N \log |w-z_j|$.
-From an electrostatics viewpoint, in the infinite density limit this should be the macrosopic potential at $w$ induced on the conductor by the charge at $z$.
+for $|z|, |w| > 1.$ This follows from a linear response argument, with the charge at $z$ regarded as having infinitesimal strength $\delta q$, and considering the change in the linear statistic $-\sum_{l=1}^N \log |w-z_j|$.
+From an electrostatics viewpoint, in the infinite density limit this should be the macroscopic potential at $w$ induced on the conductor by the charge at $z$.
 On the other hand, from a statistical mechanics viewpoint, one first includes in the total energy a factor $-\delta q \sum_{l=1}^N \log |z-z_j|$ to account for the test charge of strength $\delta q$ at $z$, then expands to Boltzmann factor to leading order in $\delta q$ to arrive at the RHS (the factor of $\delta q$ cancels out from both sides); see \cite{Ja95}, \cite[\S 14.3]{Fo10}.
 For a direct verification, one requires knowledge that the RHS of (\ref{U14}) can be written in the form $ \sum_{n = - \infty}^\infty |n| f_n g_{-n}$, $ f_n := {1 \over 2 \pi }\int_0^{2 \pi} f(\theta) e^{-i n\theta} \, d \theta$ (and similarly $g_n$); see e.g.~\cite[Eq.~(2.14)]{Fo23}.
-The identity (\ref{U17}) must remain true for $B_1$ replaced by general compact $\Omega$, and $|z|, |w| > 1$ replaced by $z,w \in \mathbb C \backslash \bar{\Omega}$.
-From (\ref{U13}), with the integrations now over $\partial \Omega$, it follows that $g_{\mathbb C \backslash \Omega}(z,w)$ --- which is given explicitly by (\ref{U8}) --- must be related to the smoothed, limiting form of $|K_N(z,w)|^2$, which we will denote $|K_\infty(z,w)|^2$.
-Indeed, interpreting results from \cite[Cor.~1.4]{AC23}, in the setting that the particles form a droplet with support $\Omega$ and which relate the analogue of $K_\infty(z,w)$ to the so-called exterior Szeg\H{o} kernel, the unpublished note \cite{Am24} predicts